 The use of jargon, idioms, proverbs, and slang in blogs

 The purpose of a blog is to communicate a message: the message should be clear, concise, and easy to understand for most people.

 When writing a blog, I recommend considering the audience.
 If the intended audience is ‘the general public, then the content should be understood by people with limited comprehension of the English language.

 Avoid using idioms, slang, and proverbs as they are confusing for those whom English is a second language.
 Slang is unprofessional and will lose your audience and credibility.
 An example of slang is ‘Y’all’ Meaning ‘You all.’

 Jargon, especially technical jargon, should be explained.
-Acronyms need to be spelled in full.
-For example, do not assume that someone in a country like China understands the meaning of CBD, even if the meaning is generally understood in the United States.
+Spell out acronyms in full.
+For example, do not assume that someone in another country understands the meaning of CBD, even if the meaning is well known in the United States.
 When I first saw the acronym CBD, I thought it meant ‘Central Business District.’
-Do not assume the reader knows as much about the topic as you.
+Do not assume that other people know as much about the topic as you.

 Test your understanding of idioms

 Many language curriculums do not adequately cover idioms.
 Curriculum designers should include idioms and recognize the need for non-native speakers to learn about idioms.